Driving to the Snowy Mountains

 Here’s some quick Subaru tips for driving in the snow:

 - Don’t tailgate - keep a good distance between the car in front incase you need to stop suddenly

 - Don’t use hot water to remove any ice on your windscreen – either scrape it away or use the demister.

-Regional Express (Rex), in partnership with Snowy Mountains Airport Corporation Pty Ltd (SMAC), will commence Regular Public Transport (RPT) services between Sydney and the Snowy Mountains (Cooma) in March 2016.
+Regional Express (Rex), in partnership with Snowy Mountains Airport Corporation Pty Ltd (SMAC), has launched Regular Public Transport (RPT) services between Sydney and the Snowy Mountains (Cooma).

-Services will commence from Wednesday 23 March 2016 for the Easter period, with the core schedule of five return services per week commencing from Monday 28 March 2016.
-Regional Express (Rex) has released additional winter services between Sydney and the Snowy Mountains (Cooma) between 10 June 2016 and 2 October 2016, with additional services on Fridays, Saturdays, Sundays and Mondays.
+Services have now commenced for 2016, with five return services per week from Monday 28 March 2016.
+Regional Express (Rex) will have additional winter services between Sydney and the Snowy Mountains (Cooma) between 10 June 2016 and 2 October 2016, with additional services on Fridays, Saturdays, Sundays and Mondays.